What does my baby look like in week 26?

 “Even though I was self-employed, I was able to claim Maternity Allowance.
 It made a big difference to us.
 Don’t assume you’re not entitled to maternity pay - do some research.”
 Anja, mum of two

-Breakfast is a prime time to get a variety of essential nutrients for you and your baby, such as B vitamins, folate, calcium and vitamin C.
+Breakfast is a prime time to get good food into you and your baby, such as B vitamins, folate, calcium and vitamin C.

 Here are 5 healthy breakfast ideas.